Thinking in Structures: Evaluating Spatial Intelligence in Constraint-Governed Spaces: Dataset Statistics

 The Multi-View setting is designed to test cross-view correspondence and structural consistency while keeping the queried relation well-defined.
-For the Geometric family, \emph{Multi-View (Geo.)} is effectively the multi-view version of \emph{Relative Distance}: it fuses two viewpoints to rank target members by their geometric relations to a reference member (e.g., comparing relative separation when a single view is ambiguous due to foreshortening or occlusion).
-This is why its description in Table~\ref{tab:ssi-taxonomy} emphasizes geometric relations relative to a reference member, while conceptually aligning with multi-view Relative Distance.
-For the Topological family, \emph{Multi-View (Topo.)} includes two template variants because it covers both Hop Distance and Cycle Length under multi-view querying.
-Accordingly, Table~\ref{tab:ssi-taxonomy} reports two \#TPL values (3,158 / 3,225) for this row, corresponding to the two prompt templates (Hop Distance vs.\ Cycle Length) used in the Multi-View topological setting.
+For the Geometric family, Multi-View is effectively the multi-view version of Relative Distance: it fuses two viewpoints to rank target members by their geometric relations to a reference member.
+For the Topological family, Multi-View includes two template variants because it covers both Hop Distance and Cycle Length under multi-view querying.
+Accordingly, Table~\ref{tab:ssi-taxonomy-stats} reports two \#TPL values for this row, corresponding to the two prompt templates used in the Multi-View topological setting.
 The full prompt templates, including the exact wording for each variant, are provided in Section~\ref{app:samples}.

-The \#TPL column highlights that Topological tasks typically require longer prompts than Geometric tasks, because they must specify graph-based criteria (shortest paths, cycles) and precisely identify queried members/groups within potentially cluttered connectivity patterns.
-Multi-View prompts are generally longer than single-view prompts due to explicit instructions for fusing information from two images and for establishing correspondence to the same structural elements across views.
-These statistics reflect the intended challenge of \ssibench: questions are designed so that solving them depends on reconstructing a constraint-consistent 3D (and/or graph) structure rather than exploiting simple 2D heuristics.
+The \#TPL column also shows that Topological tasks typically require longer prompts than Geometric tasks, because they must specify graph-based criteria and precisely identify queried members or groups within potentially cluttered connectivity patterns.
+Multi-View prompts are generally longer than single-view prompts due to explicit instructions for fusing information from two images and establishing correspondence to the same structural elements across views.
+These statistics reflect the intended challenge of the benchmark: solving the questions requires reconstructing a constraint-consistent 3D or graph structure rather than relying on simple 2D heuristics.